zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 to go with a man to do certain things – to be their  friend, but perhaps a little more than that, if you understand my meaning.

 Well, here we’re not talking about escorts.
 We’re t alking about “escorting” children to the restrooms or the bathrooms and maki ng sure the children do not “misbehave.”
-“To misbehave” (misbehave) means not t o do what you are supposed to do.
+“To misbehave” (misbehave) means not to do what you are supposed to do.
 That prefix “mis” (mis) means “not. ” “To behave” means to do or act the way you are supposed to, following the rule s.
 “To misbehave” means to do the opposite, not to follow the rules.

 Rupi says, “I don’t know what to do if the kids get  out of hand.”
 The expression “to get out of hand” means for a situation to not b e controllable or to be unmanageable.
 If a situation “gets out of hand,” yo u are no longer able to control it or to prevent it from getting worse.
 Rupi is wor ried about what he’ll do if the kids get out of hand.
 Antonia says, “It’s not an overnig ht trip, just a morning at the museum.”
 “Overnight” (overnight) means from one day  to another.
 In this case, it would involve staying with the children over the ni ghttime.